Project 22160 patrol ship: Design

-The class's armament includes the Kalibr-NK cruise missile, aerosol camouflage, two grenade launchers and two machine guns and a 76.2 mm dual-purpose gun (AK-176).
-The ship also has a helicopter deck and hangar for one Ka-27 or Ka-226 helicopter.
-The ship also carries a landing speedboat, and has provisions for drones, underwater unmanned craft and unmanned boats.
-There is accommodation for an additional 60 men.
+The class's armaments include the Kalibr-NK cruise missile, the AK-176 76.2 mm dual-purpose naval gun, aerosol camouflage, two grenade launchers, and two machine guns.
+The class has a helicopter deck and hangar for one Ka-27 or Ka-226 helicopter, a landing speedboat, and provisions for drones, underwater unmanned craft, and unmanned boats.
+There are accommodations for an additional 60 sailors.

 In 2020 it was announced that the Russian Navy would begin trials to test the installation of module containers on patrol vessels permitting such ships to carry significantly upgraded armaments tailored to different missions.
 The containers were envisaged to carry various weapons including sonars and torpedoes or anti-ship and cruise missiles.
 The trials took place in the Arctic Sea from June 2020 and lasted two months.

-The Russian Navy planned to order 6 additional ships since 2014, however these plans were abandoned in June 2022 after dissatisfaction with the ships' performance during the Russian invasion of Ukraine.
+The Russian Navy planned to order six additional ships since 2014, but these plans were abandoned in June 2022 after dissatisfaction with the ships' performance during the Russian invasion of Ukraine.
 Flaws include insufficient seaworthiness, light armour, and a lack of adequate air defences.
-Notably, after the sinking of the Moskva, the Russian Navy began attaching Tor-M2 km missile systems onto the helicopter decks of the patrol ships.
+After the sinking of Moskva, the Russian Navy began attaching Tor-M2 km missile systems onto the helicopter decks of the patrol ships.

 On 17 August 2022, Ak Bars CEO Renat Mistakhov stated that further vessels can be constructed, which will be armed with new anti-aircraft missiles.

 Operational history

-On 15 January 2021, Dmitry Rogachev entered the Mediterranean Sea, to strengthen the Russian Navy squadron.